sngo103/ai-MTA-Trip-Planner/README.md

     - May need to do more stern evaluation and implement heuristic adjustments per cases
 - Accessibility constraint may crash on certain routes.
     - There exists an issue in adding some stations to the priority queue when feature is on
-    - Priority queue empties before destination is reached.
+    - Priority queue empties before destination is reached
+    - Seems to be caused by the A train divergences
-    - Need to adjust station adding to make sure this never happens, otherwise, results appear optimal.
+    - Need to adjust station adding under accessibility constraint to make sure this never happens, otherwise, results appear       optimal.
 - Walking directions are limited to picking the closest station to interpreted input address
     - No multiple starting point selection
     - No address interpretation options